 (a) a person signs up to become a Page Administrator or Guest User;

-(b) a User posts Content about themselves on the Website;
+(c) a User posts content about themselves on a Website;

-(c) a User posts Content about a living third party on the Website;
+(d) a User posts content about a living third party on a Website;

-(d) a User visits the Website and sends an enquiry through or makes a comment or other post the site, through an email, via a social media platform such as Facebook, Twitter or Pinterest;
+(f) a User visits a Website and sends an enquiry through or makes a comment or other post the site, through an email, via a social media platform such as Facebook, Twitter or Pinterest;

 Memories may also collect information about you from other people (e.g. a third-party administrator or other Users) or independent sources.
-This may occur when, for example, other Users upload Content that includes information about you, or where a Page Administrator nominated you as a Page Administrator.
+This may occur when, for example, other Users upload Content that includes information about you, or where a Page Administrator nominated you as a Page Administrator in accordance with the Memories Terms or you are nominated as the administrator for an account on a Website.
 If you also give us permission to access information in other services, such as Facebook or Google Drive, Apple or Dropbox, we may be able to obtain information from those accounts depending on your privacy settings.

 Memories may also collect information based on how you use its Website, including through 'cookies', web beacons and other similar technologies.

-We may use 'cookies' to collect data (typically not personal information) relating to your general internet usage.
+We may use 'cookies' to collect data relating to your general internet usage.

-When individuals use our mobile application, we may also collect information about your city location, device model and version and operating system version.
-(This is typically not considered “personal information”).
+When individuals use one of our mobile applications, we may also collect information about your city location, device model and version and operating system version.

 You can remove or reject cookies by adjusting the settings on your web browser.
 Please note that some parts of the Website may not function fully for users that disable cookies.

-Memories may hold, use or disclose your personal information for the purposes of marketing, but only where such use complies with the Act and the Australian Privacy Principles.
+Memories may hold, use or disclose your Personal Information for the purposes of marketing, but only where such use complies with the Applicable Privacy Laws.

-Memories may also hold, use or disclose your personal information collected for the purpose it was provided or collected, including in the following ways:
+Subject to the Applicable Privacy Laws, Memories may also hold, use or disclose your Personal Information collected for the purpose it was provided or collected, including in the following ways:

-(a) display it when you have posted it to the Website;
+(a) display it when you have posted it to a Website;

 (c) to respond to enquiries received from you;